(that’s what she said)

 I say life is all about decisions because one of the most important turning points in climbing out of that deep wonky brain hole was a decision.
 It was NOT a decision to stop feeling the way I did.
 It was the decision to take care of myself.
 I remember having this realization that no one else was going to do it for me, even though that would have been nice.

 Sure, there were support systems and they were crucial.
 My family and friends (though at the time I was just starting to develop the ability to open up).
 My counselor.
-My pastor.
 But none of them were going to come to my house and make sure I get out of bed or get dressed or eat breakfast, lunch, and dinner or drive to my counseling appointment and be honest with my counselor or make serious decisions about treatment.
 It wasn’t reasonable to expect them to.
 They were support systems not caretakers.
 In addition to being incredible important in mine, they had their own lives.